-Ms. Wang is the editor and co-translator of 21st Century Chinese Poetry.
+Ms. Wang is the founder, editor and co-translator of 21st Century Chinese Poetry.
 Born in Taiwan, Meifu Wang earned her BA in foreign languages and world literature from National Taiwan University.
 Her poetry has appeared in various Chinese literary journals.
 Ms. Wang also earned Master's degrees in meteorology and in transportation engineering, and worked in these fields in Alaska and Washington D.C.
 Meifu received a 2013 Henry Luce Foundation Fellowship for Chinese poetry translation for a residency at Vermont Studio Center.
 In January 2016, she also accepted the appointment by Ningxia Province Poetry Society as its contracted literary translator.
-She now lives between Hansville, Washngton and New York City.
+She lives in Hansville, Washngton and New York City.

 Read Meifu's poem Dirt Road from No. 4.